Mrsebastino/First-Milestone/README.md

 example of dishes with photos and a contact form.

 <h3> Demo </h3>
-A live demo can be found by here.[a link]
+A live demo can be found by here.[a link]()

+<h3>ux</h3>
+My intent with this website was to make it simple to use, attractive and showcase<br>
+the experience and the reliability of the private chef.